Housing Action Corps

 Host Site Application Process

 Housing Action Corps typically accepts applications for host sites from December to February each year.
 We begin recruiting for AmeriCorps members in April.
-Full-year AmeriCorps members usually serve with their host organizations from August to August.
+AmeriCorps members serve with their host organizations for a year-long term starting in August or September.

 Host sites must be members of the Housing Action Illinois coalition and pay a project participation fee after the position is recruited.